kcajheish/distributed-system-note/week1/README.md

     1. Store idle and in-progress task.
     2. A task is popped from **IdleQ** when a worker asks for it.
 Then, task is pushed to the **ProcessPQ**
     3. A task is removed from **ProcessPQ** and push to **IdleQ** when a in-progress task has been stale for too long
+    4. A task is removed from **ProcessPQ** when a task is completed.
-    4. Priority Queue should be thread safe.
+    5. Priority Queue should be thread safe.
-        - Multiple workers can ask master for the task concurrently through RPC
+        - Multiple workers can ask coordinator for the task concurrently through RPC
 - **Partitions**
     1. Collects map output file location and its corresponding partitions when a map worker notify coordinator that task is completed.
     2. Make reduce tasks for each partition when all map tasks are completed
 - **SafeCounter**
     1. Tracks number of tasks that have completed
-    2. Close worker and master when all tasks are finished.
+    2. Close worker and coordinator when all tasks are finished.
     3. Make reduce tasks for each partition when all of map tasks are done.
     4. Thread safe